Prepare yourself for the challenge of change

 leadership and business development through training, development and

 coaching.
-He is also the author of Wide-Awake Leadership, which
+He is also the author of

 teaches leaders how to overcome mediocrity though effective leadership.